-A) Accounting for Revenue from Contracts with Customers

-(as described in Note 21 of the consolidated financial statements)
+A) Accounting for Revenue from Contracts with Customers (as described in Note 21 of the consolidated financial statements)

 Revenues are recognised under Ind AS 115.
-"Revenue from Contracts with Customers" basis the nature and type of contracts (i.e., products, projects and services) involved.
+"Revenue The audit procedures performed by us and the auditors of from Contracts with Customers" basis the nature the subsidiaries ('other auditors') included the following: and type of contracts (i.e., products, projects and • We and other auditors understood the Group's policies services) involved.